discordjs/guide/guide/popular-topics/webhooks.md

 ### Fetching all webhooks of a guild

-If you would like to get all webhooks of a guild you can use <DocsLink path="class/Guild?scrollTo=fetchWebhooks" type="method">.
+If you would like to get all webhooks of a guild you can use <DocsLink path="class/Guild?scrollTo=fetchWebhooks" type="method" />.
 This will return a Promise which will resolve into a Collection of `Webhook`s.

 ### Fetching webhooks of a channel